maivincent/arribachocolat/_i18n/en/_posts/2023-03-26-pacari-60-aceitunas.md

 ---
 layout: post
-title:  "Pacari - Chocolate con Aceitunas - 60% Cacao"
+title: Pacari - Chocolate con Aceitunas - 60% Cacao
 tags: [Dark, Olives]
 categories: [Pacari]
 ---

 A former flatmate of mine used to eat nutella with feta cheese.
 In the face of my initial disgust, he offered me a taste - and I was surprised to have to admit that it wasn't such a bad idea (though I haven't had it since).